🌅 Building Semantic Search for 100k+ Creative Assets

 - • Converting PSDs reliably

-- • Skipping corrupt files
+- • Skipping corrupt or unusable files

 - • Recovering from long batch interruptions